Maggiano's Little Italy

 Venue: Hynes 309

-Presiding: Willie E. Hucks II, Andrews University
+Presiding: Erhard Gallos, Andrews University

 Paper #1: Suffering within Anointing for Ministry: Pain & Comfort in Biblical Leadership